farel39/eshop/README.md

     - The `Item` class serves as a foundational structure for all entities, establishing a consistent base.
     - Subclasses like `Car` and `Product` extend `Item` and introduce specialized attributes (e.g., `Car` adds a `color` property).
 This approach lets me extend entity functionality in a modular way without impacting the base model, ensuring that enhancements or changes are isolated and manageable.

+- **Controller Layer:**
+    - The new `AbstractCrudController` encapsulates common CRUD behavior for controllers, providing a stable and extensible foundation.
+    - Concrete controllers (e.g., `CarController` and `ProductController`) extend `AbstractCrudController` and implement abstract methods for specific behavior (such as view names, model attributes, and URL redirections) without altering the base controller logic.
+This design allows controllers to be extended with new functionality while keeping the core logic intact.

 ---